HorizenOfficial/developer-horizen-global/docs/introduction/Node-communication.rst

 .. code:: bash

-    "api_key": "Horizen"
+    "Authorization": "Basic a8q38j2f0239jf2olf20f"

 Config file:

 .. code:: bash

     restApi {
-        "apiKeyHash": "aa8ed2a907753a4a7c66f2aa1d48a0a74d4fde9a6ef34bae96a86dcd7800af98"
+        "apiKeyHash": "2y$12$vga1LEzU1jiLYI766CIeVOi1A9QwFBqYgjbAsD.2t8Z7SFP6ff4Eq"
     }

-If you want to add authentication to your custom endpoints you just need to wrap your code between the withAuth directive.
+If you want to add authentication to your custom endpoints you just need to wrap your code between the withBasicAuth directive.

 Example:

 .. code:: bash

     your_custom_endpoint() = {
-        withAuth {
+        withBasicAuth {
             <custom endpoint implementation>
         }
     }